Diplôme d'études en langue française

-The Diplôme d'études en langue française (English: Diploma in French Language Studies) or DELF for short, is a diploma of French-language abilities for non-native speakers of French administered by France Education International (France Éducation international or FEI) for France's Ministry of Education.
-It is composed of four independent diplomas corresponding to the first four levels of the Common European Framework of Reference for Languages: A1, A2, B1 and B2.
-Above this level, the "Proficient User" divisions are certified by the DALF.
+The Diplôme d'études en langue française (English: Diploma in French Language Studies), or DELF for short, is a diploma of French language abilities for non-native French speakers.
+It is administered by France Education International for France's Ministry of Education and composed of four independent diplomas corresponding to the first four levels of the Common European Framework of Reference for Languages: A1, A2, B1 and B2.
+Levels A1 and A2 are for basic users.
+Levels B1 and B2 are for advanced users.
+Diplomas are valid for life and do not expire.

-The examinations are available in four varieties: "DELF Tous Publics" which is aimed at adults, "DELF Prim" which is for Primary School students (only available at pre A1, A1 and A2 levels), "DELF Junior et Scolaire" which is aimed at Secondary School students, and "DELF Pro" which is aimed at people who would like to work.
+The examinations are available in three varieties: DELF Tout Public which is aimed at adults, DELF Prim which is for Primary School students (only available at A1.1, A1 and A2), DELF Junior / Scolaire which is aimed at Secondary School students.
 Each variety is worth exactly the same and results in the awarding of the same diploma, but the material is varied to ensure that it is appropriate for the target cohort.

-DELF is not a certificate but it is a diploma valid for life and does not expire.
+The "proficient" divisions of language proficiency are certified by the Diplôme approfondi de langue française (DALF) levels C1 to C2.

 Exam sections

-In the DELF examinations, the listening, reading and writing "Epreuves Collectives" are done back-to-back and the oral examination is taken separately.
+In the DELF examinations, the listening, reading and writing Épreuves Collectives (collective tests) are done back-to-back and the oral examination is taken separately.